-The vision of the Blue Ridge Bicycle Club is “Healthy and Lifestyles Fun Lifestyles through Cycling.”
+The mission of the Blue Ridge Bicycle Club is “Promoting healthy and fun lifestyles through cycling in Western North Carolina.”

 Did you know that the World Health Organization found

 that people who are “sufficiently active” reduce the risk